 You can actually achieve the same melted effect by using a hair dryer if you wish.
 I also remove the wax paper after it has cooled.
 This only takes seconds to accomplish and then all you need to do is cut a black template from construction paper in order to frame your melted master piece.

 This craft needs adult supervision and patience.
-I've used some stained glass window frames for me teaching samples that are a bit complex.
+I've used some stained glass window frames for my teaching samples that are a bit complex.
 Design stencils for window frames that are simpler if your students are younger.
-Have the children cut out the frames before shaving and melting crayons.
+Have the children cut out the frames before shaving and melting crayons from black construction paper if they are older than nine.

 No comments: